Quantum circuits

 The box labeled denotes the unitary operation representing the combined action of all of the unitary gates in our circuit, but not including the final measurement.
 There is no loss of generality in assuming that the measurement outputs for and for the analysis would not differ fundamentally if these output values were reversed.

-Notice that in addition to the qubits that initially store either or the circuit is free to make use of any number of additional workspace qubits.
+Notice that, in addition to the qubits that initially store either or the circuit is free to make use of any number of additional workspace qubits.
 These qubits are initially each set to the state — so their combined state is denoted in the figures — and these qubits can be used by the circuit in any way that might be beneficial.
-It is very common to make use of workspace qubits in quantum circuits like this, as we will see in the next unit.
+It is very common to make use of workspace qubits in quantum circuits like this.

 Now, consider what happens when we run our circuit on the state (along with the initialized workspace qubits).
 The resulting state, immediately prior to the measurement being performed, can be written as